carlacummins/ena-covid19-docs/submission_workshop/submit_reads.md

 java -jar webin-cli-4.2.0.jar -context reads -manifest webin-cli/paired_fastq_manifest_sample1.txt -userName user -password pass -test -submit
 ```

 Do this for all 3 manifest files.
+As always, please note down the resulting run accessions (`ERR` numbers) for use later.

 ```{tip}
 Reads have now been submitted to your samples.
 Feel free to move on to [submitting sequences](submit_sequences.html) if you do not intend to use the other submission methods listed below.